PyXMR2025/monero-ccs-proposals/v1docq47-video-creation-translations-into-russian-(august-2020-january-2021).md

     amount: 16.3
 ---

+_Note: Overfunding of 9.775398688381 XMR from this proposal has been awarded to [v1docq47 2024](https://ccs.getmonero.org/proposals/v1docq47-monerotopia-2024-voiceovers-and-working-on-xmr.ru.html)_

 Hello, my dear followers, colleagues, and friends!
 v1docq47 is here!
 And this is my new funding request for my work.